cd../blog

 • Investor presentations, stress-test disclosures, and other Reg FD items

-If you own financials, you’re signing up for a steady drumbeat of 8‑Ks.
-A new filing today is rarely shocking on its own; the content and pattern over time is what matters.
+If you own financials, you're signing up for a steady drumbeat of 8-Ks.
+A new filing today is rarely shocking on its own.
+The content and pattern over time is what matters.

 Healthcare and Biotech: Every Trial Is a Fork in the Road